kristjank/ark-presentation-ots-2018/PITCHME.md

   - eDonkey, and  eMule
   - BitTorrent

---- ?image=assets/images/current-web.png&position=right&size=40% 70%
++++?image=assets/images/current-web.png&position=right&size=40% 70%
 ### @fa[server] Internet
 - Current shared protocols:
   - TCP/IP
   - HTTP/S
-  - SMTP
-  - ...
+  - SMTP...

 - **Produced** a lot of VALUE
 - **VALUE in form of DATA**
+- DATA processed in applications

---- ?image=assets/images/web3.png&position=right&size=40% 70%
++++?image=assets/images/web3.png&position=right&size=40% 70%
 ### @fa[server] Blockchain
 - Inverted relationship
-- VALUE concentrated at Protocol level
+- VALUE concentrated at Protocol Level

 - **"FAT"** protocols
 - **"THIN"** applications
----
 ---
 ### @fa[history] The raw truth...
 >Most projects will fail, but the **open-source nature** of the **ecosystem** means learnings and code will be available to all.